js-ferguson/myBlog/README.md

 - Go to another post with comments.
 Notice that there are no delete buttons on comments you didn't author.
 - Try to manually enter the delete_comment route via the address bar.
 Get a flash message that "You do not have permission to remove this comment"
 - Go to portfolio page.
 Looks nice, nothing to do here as a user.
-- Click Logout - rediected to landing page, with Login now visible where your username was previously displayed.
+- Click Logout - get redirected to landing page, with Login now visible where your username was previously displayed.

-- Click login - On the login page enter creds for an admin user and hit login.
+- Click login - On the login page enter username and password for an admin user and hit login.
 - Redirected to landing page with content controls now visible.
 - Click "Edit Project" FAB. - Launches a blank modal form.
 Details entered here replace the content of the Current Project blurb.
 - Enter details about a project and click "Save Project".
 The landing page now displays the new details.